plone/archetypes.schemaextender/archetypes/schemaextender/README.txt

     ...         portal = portal_url.getPortalObject()
     ...         return atapi.DisplayList([(x, x) for x in portal.getProperty('tags_vocab')])

-By mixing in ExternalField (first!), we get standard accessors and mutators which are *not* generated on the class.
+By mixing in ExtensionField (first!), we get standard accessors and mutators which are *not* generated on the class.
 The default storage is AnnotationStorage.
 Here, we override getDefault() and Vocabulary() to set the default and the vocabulary.
 Note that Vocabulary() needs to return an